U.S. Highways in New Mexico

 County: Bernalillo, Santa Fe, Torrance

-History: The initial U.S. route established from Albuquerque east along Route 6 through Tijeras Canyon to Moriarty, then south along Route 41 to Willard.
+History: The initial U.S. route established from Albuquerque east along Route 10 and 46 through Tijeras Canyon to Moriarty, then south along Route 41 to Willard.
+In 1932, U.S. 60 replaced U.S. 70 across central New Mexico, thus eliminating the "parent" route of this highway, and it was renumbered as the second U.S. 366.

 North terminus